This post may contain affiliate links. Please read my disclosure policy.

 - 1 tablespoon unsalted butter

-- 1 heaping cup fresh raspberries
+- 1 heaping cup fresh or frozen raspberries

 - 1 tablespoon granulated sugar